Protection Warrior Tank Stat Priority — 12.0.5

 The general stat priority for Protection Warriors is:

-For Protection Warriors, the value of each stat is very close together.
-So while Critical Strike is the worst secondary stat, is it not by any means a "bad" stat.
-It is still very close in value to the better stats.
+However, the value of all secondary stats is very close together.
+While Mastery is considered the worst secondary stat, it is by no means a "bad" stat, still being very close in value to the better stats.
 Generally speaking, the stat priority should only be followed when comparing gear of the same item level.
-A piece of gear with a higher item level than what you currently have should be equipped regardless of its secondary stats.
+A piece of gear with a higher item level than what you are currently wearing should be equipped regardless of its secondary stats.

-In the same vein, it is also important to understand that having more stats is better than having "better" stats.
-For example, if you had to choose between 20 Critical Strike and 10 Haste, you are better off with the 20 Critical Strike.
+In the same vein it is also important to understand that having more stats is better than having "better" stats.
+For example, if you had to choose between 20 Critical Strike or 10 Haste, you are better off with 20 Critical Strike.

 Enchanting and Gemming generally also follows the Stat priority, since the more stats you have the better.
 There are some enchants, however, that do not provide any stats, but other beneficial effects.
 To see if any of them are worth using, take a look at our Enchants & Gems guide.